UNICEF UK employs over 300 people. Most are based in Stratford, London, and others work remotely across the UK.

-Below are the details of our Interim Executive Director Nick Roseveare and the Executive Team.
+Below are the details of our Executive Team.

-To meet our trustees and find out more about Unicef UK is governed and held accountable, visit our Accountability and Governance page.
+To meet our trustees and find out more about how UNICEF UK is governed and held accountable, visit our Accountability and Governance page.

 Claire Fox, Chief Operating Officer

 Claire Fox is our chief operating officer responsible for the People, Strategy and Information teams.
 Claire is also a key point of contact on governance matters.
 Prior to UNICEF UK, Claire worked at Save the Children International and Unilever delivering in global, local and regional director roles.

 Claire is the Vice Chair of the Board, and Chair of the Safeguarding Committee, at her local school and is the author of the book Work-Life Symbiosis: The Model for Happiness and Balance.

 Mike Flynn, Deputy Executive Director of Individual Giving

 Mike Flynn is our deputy executive director responsible for raising income through public engagement channels.
 Mike has a wealth of experience in the voluntary sector where he has provided strategic leadership and delivered major income-generating campaigns, including at the NSPCC, Marie Curie Cancer Care and Cancer Research UK.